Where are they now?

 Dawoon (Donna) Chung (Spring 2004) lives in New York City and works for the UN Global Compact.
 Simultaneously, she is finishing up her doctoral dissertation in peace studies from Bradford University.
 Donna received her master's degree from the University of San Diego's Graduate Program in Peace and Justice Studies in summer 2004.
-Subsequently, during the fall of 2004, she was selected to be a Writing Assistant for the Institute for Peace & Justice's Women PeaceMakers Program.
+Subsequently, during the fall of 2004, she was selected to be a Writing Assistant for the Institute for Peace bachelor's Justice's Women PeaceMakers Program.
 Donna worked with Shreen Saroor from Sri Lanka, documenting her peacemaking story and writing a narrative published by the IPJ.
 During the summer of 2005, Donna worked with the office of the United Nations High Commissioner for Refugees (UNHCR) in Seoul, South Korea, for four months as an External Relations Intern, where she was involved in organizing a series of World Refugee Day events.
 Her research theme at Bradford has been the role of civil society in building conflict resolution capacity in politically transitional countries.

 Carolina Cometto (Summer 2003) graduated in 2006 from UCSD's Graduate School of International Relations and Pacific Studies.
 Her studies focused on International Development and Nonprofit Management.
 Since then she has been working at Winrock International, an international development NGO based in DC.
 As part of the New Business Unit, Carolina assists in preparing grant proposals in a variety of program areas including agriculture, the environment and civic empowerment and engagement.

 Lucas Cometto (Summer 2007) graduated in 2008 with a master's degree from the University of Connecticut.
 He lives in Brooklyn and was recently hired as a Grants Coordinator at CancerCare, a national health non-profit organization located in New York.